GingerNinja23/ipop-documentation/Running-admin_GroupVPN--on-Linux.md

     ```
     Note: For 32-bit ubuntu machine use "ipop-tincan-x86" in place of "ipop-tincan-x86_64".

-2. Second, start the GroupVPN controller
+2. Second, start the admin_gvpn controller
     ```bash
     chmod 755 admin_gvpn.py
     ```